Audacity88/swift-ship/_workflow/to-do list.md

 Architectural Focus
 Reuse the existing ticket endpoints, adding proper ACL checks for customer access.
 Potentially unify the knowledge base and ticket portal under a single front-end app or separate sections.

+5. Routing Intelligence & Automated Assignment
+Rationale
+Having role/team structures in place allows you to implement advanced routing logic that automatically assigns tickets based on rules or skill sets.

+Key Steps
+Rule-Based Assignment

+Provide a rules engine (e.g., “if priority is ‘urgent’ and category is ‘billing,’ assign to billing team”).
+Support multiple conditional operators (time of day, channel, custom fields).
+Skills-Based & Load-Balanced Routing

+Use agent skill sets and current load to distribute tickets evenly.
+Store skill data per agent or team.
+Architectural Focus
+Possibly introduce a small DSL or rule config for routing.
+Evaluate an event-driven model or a background job queue for routing decisions if real-time is not required.

 6. AI-Powered Chatbots & Live Chat Integration